 - 1. A spawning population of yellowfin was established, which represents the first occurrence worldwide of sustained spawning by yellowfin in land-based facilities.
+In October 2021, a milestone was reached of 25 years of sustained spawning of yellowfin at the Achotines Laboratory.
 The spawning dynamics, growth, genetics, physiology, and early life history of yellowfin were studied over multiple years. - 2.
 Methods for the successful capture, transfer, and husbandry of yellowfin were developed.
 A diet of 50% squid and 50% fish, such as thread herring or anchoveta, seems to provide adequate nutrition for broodstock yellowfin and fuels almost continuous spawning.
 Estimates of growth in length of captive fish decreased with increasing lengths of the fish, ranging from 18 to 37 cm year-1 during 1996-2001 and from 11 to 62 cm year-1 during 1999-2014.
-Growth in weight was estimated at 11 to 26 kg year-1 during 1999-2014, and these estimates also decreased with increasing weights of the fish.
+Growth in weight was estimated at 11 to 26 kg year-1 during 1996-2001 and 4 to 36 kg year-1 during 1999-2014, and these estimates also decreased with increasing weights of the fish.
 The stable environment of onshore tanks seems to promote good health and sustained spawning of yellowfin (Wexler et al. 2003).

 - 3. The spawning patterns of yellowfin in relation to physical and biological factors have been described.
 The broodstock fish spawned as long as they received adequate daily food rations and water temperature was >23.3° C. Water temperature appears to be the main exogenous factor controlling the occurrence and timing of spawning for yellowfin.
 Courtship and spawning behaviors are ritualized, and yellowfin appear to have the ability to adjust the timing and final maturation processes of spawning based on minute changes in water temperature (Margulies et al. 2007b). - 4.
 The age at first spawning for female yellowfin in captivity was estimated at 1.3 to 2.8 years, averaging slightly less than 2.0 years.
 Over short periods (<1 month), spawning females increased their egg production by 30 to 234% in response to short-term increases in daily ration of 9 to 33%.
 The ability to increase egg production in response to greater food abundance has adaptive significance and would allow yellowfin to exploit patchy food resources and periodic increased production in the ocean (Margulies et al. 2007b). - 5.
 Genetic monitoring of the spawning yellowfin was conducted by comparing mitochondrial DNA variation of spawning females with those of their eggs and larvae.
-The analysis provided the identification of individual spawning females and estimates of their spawning periodicity.
-Individual females are capable of spawning daily for extended periods of time as long as they remain in the appropriate range of water temperatures (>23.3o C) and have sufficient food. - 6.
+An updated genetic analysis of the Achotines broodstock females has been completed and a manuscript is being published in April 2023.
+These analyses have provided the identification of individual spawning females and estimates of their spawning periodicity.
+Individual females are capable of spawning daily for extended periods of time as long as they remain in the appropriate range of water temperatures (>23.3° C) and have sufficient food. - 6.
 Water temperature is significantly, inversely related to egg size, egg stage duration, larval size at hatch, and yolk-sac larval duration of yellowfin.
-Fertilized yellowfin eggs average 1.0 mm in diameter and 43 $\mu$ g in dry weight.
-Hatched larvae average 2.5 mm SL and 30 $\mu$ g in weight, while larvae at first feeding average 3.3 mm SL and 22 $\mu$ g in weight.
-The growth potential from early-stage larva to size at recruitment (30 cm, 6 months of age) is very high, approaching 10 to 10 times (Margulies et al. 2007b). - 7.
-Trials have been conducted at the Achotines Laboratory to investigate the feasibility of developing bycatch-reduction devices, such as sorting grids and bubble curtains, which will allow smaller fish to escape from tuna purse seines while retaining larger fish.
-Results from the trials have indicated that yellowfin swim through sorting grids and are reluctant to pass through bubble curtains.
-Other projects related to bycatch reduction studies of the IATTC have been supported by the Achotines Laboratory.
-One project was funded by the European Union and involved a feasibility study of the use of biodegradable and non-entangling materials to construct FADs.
-Preliminary data were gathered on durability of biodegradable materials for FAD construction.
-The other project was funded by the International Seafood Sustainability Foundation (ISSF) and involved studies by Drs.
-Gala Moreno and Guillermo Boyra on the acoustic properties of yellowfin as a means to discriminate among species in the purse seine fishery.
-Preliminary data were encouraging for determining target strength-fish length relationships and frequency responses of yellowfin.
-A second phase of acoustic research, described previously, is being conducted by the ISSF during 2019-2020.
+Fertilized yellowfin eggs average 1.0 mm in diameter and 43 μg in dry weight.
+Hatched larvae average 2.5 mm SL and 30 μg in weight, while larvae at first feeding average 3.3 mm SL and 22 μg in weight.
+The growth potential from early-stage larva to size at recruitment (30 cm, 6 months of age) is very high, approaching 10 to 10 times (Margulies et al. 2007b).